0100101101011010/food/recipe/_posts/2019-01-14-savoury-lentil-soup-slow-cooker-instant-pot.md

  - 6 g salt

 instructions:
  - Chop onion, carrot, and celery into small bite-sized pieces.
 Roughly chop spinach.
-Mince garlic.
- - Turn instant pot to SAUTE mode on MORE.
-(If using the slow cooker method, heat a skillet on medium heat.)
-Add 2 tbsp of water.
-Add onion and saute until most of the water is dried up.
- - Add garlic and sautee until water is almost gone.
+Mince garlic if using whole cloves.
  - Add the rest of the ingredients to the Instant Pot.
 (If using slow cooker, add all ingredients including garlic and onion to the slow cooker.)
 Stir a few times.
  - For traditional slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.
  - For Instant Pot SLOW COOK mode, set on HIGH for 7 hours.